 Autism is viewed as a spectrum disorder.
 The condition impairs a child’s natural instinct to communicate and form relationships.
-The autistic child usually withdraws into a world of his or her own.
+The autistic child can sometimes withdraw into a world of his or her own.

 The degree to which each child is affected varies, but the following characteristics are common: